Pieterminator/BIMPL/README.md

-## Grammatical Framework application grammar for translating between language and predicate logic
+## Grammatical Framework application grammar for translating between predicate logic and language

-LoLa is an adaptation of Ranta's (2011) Grammatical Framework application:
+LoLa is an extension of Ranta's (2011) Grammatical Framework application:
 _Translating between language and logic: what is easy and what is difficult._
 A Ranta - International Conference on Automated Deduction, 2011, LNCS/LNAI.
 See http://www.cse.chalmers.se/~aarne/articles/cade2011.pdf.